d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Check that the reset password e-mail is sent and displayed correctly
 - [ ] Check that the password can be reset

+## Check e-mails sent by backend
+- [ ] Send an invitation request from one of the dev servers and check if the e-mail response contains the right attachments and is displayed correctly.

 ## Conclusion
 - [ ] After updating all components check if everything still works
 - [ ] The new version is deployed to the dev server using this branch and real data